vivekbarnaon/ApexRAG/README.md

 - 401 Unauthorized: confirm the Authorization header value matches TEAM_TOKEN.
 - Large file uploads: increase MAX_CONTENT_LENGTH_MB in .env if needed.

----

-## 11) License / Submission Notes
-Include any hackathon-specific rules, attribution, or licenses here if required by your event.